draggett/arena-webhub/README.md

 * **Things as first class types** that can be passed to properties, actions and events.
 This will involve a new _supply_ method that is passed a thing description and returns a promise.
 Things are automatically published so there is no need for the expose method.
 * **More efficient handling of high speed streams**, allowing you to read and write data in blocks rather than having to do so one data point at a time.
 The protocols will be able to choose how to best buffer data for maximum performance.
 * **Peer to peer to peer networks of Web Hubs**, where these may be behind different firewalls.
 W3C's [WebRTC](https://www.w3.org/TR/webrtc/) standard is designed for peer to peer data transfer and is supported by Web browsers.
+* **Enlarged set of example applications** for different domains, IoT technologies and standards.

+Note that the examples include a client-side Web of Things library (see "[client/wot.js](client/wot.js)") with an adaptation layer for different Web of Things platforms.

 ## Web of Things